ucan-wg/invocation/README.md

 ### 3.2.1 Resource

-The Resource `(uri`) field MUST contain the [URI] of the resource being accessed.
+The Resource (`uri`) field MUST contain the [URI] of the resource being accessed.
 If the resource being accessed is some static data, it is RECOMMENDED to reference it by the [`data`], [`ipfs`], or [`magnet`] URI schemes.

-### 3.2.3 Ability
+### 3.2.3 Operation

-The Ability (sometimes called "operation") field MUST contain a [UCAN Ability].
+The Operation field MUST contain a concrete operation that can be sent to the Resource.
 This field can be thought of as the message or trait being sent to the resource.
+Note that _unlike_ a [UCAN Ability], which includes heirarchy, an Operation MUST be fully concrete.

 ### 3.2.4 Input

-The Input field, MAY contain any parameters expected by the URI/Ability pair, which MAY be different between different URIs and Abilities, and is thus left to the executor to define the shape of this data.
+The Input field, MAY contain any parameters expected by the Resource/Operation pair, which MAY be different between different Resources and Operations, and is thus left to the executor to define the shape of this data.
+This field MUST be representable as a map or keyword list.

-The Input field MUST have an IPLD [map representation][ipld representation], and thus MUST be one of the following:

-1. [Struct] in map representation.
-2. [Keyed], [enveloped] or [inline] union.
-3. [Unit] in empty map representation.
-4. [Map] in map representation.

 UCAN capabilities provided in [Proofs] MAY impose certain constraint on the type of `input`s allowed.